saverymax/selective_indexing/README.md

 Note that this package requires python 3.6.

 ### i
-Here are instructions to install miniconda, a lightweight version of anaconda.
+Included in this section are instructions to install miniconda, a lightweight version of anaconda.
 In installing miniconda, python and standard libraries are included.

 First, download the miniconda installer: